cetic/fadi/doc/USERMANAGEMENT.md

 The **OpenLDAP** service creates an empty LDAP server for the company `Example Inc.` and the domain `example.org` by default, which we will overwrite via the environment variables in the Helm chart.

 The first entry that will be created is for the administrator user.
-To initially connect any of the services, you can use the following credentials:
+To initially connect any of the services, use the following credentials:

 * Username: `admin`
 * Password: `password1`

 Once created, we either add the users/groups manually through the phpLDAPadmin web interface, or pass a [LDIF file](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) (see the [sample ldif file](/examples/basic/example.ldif)) to the chart.

-## 2. Configure the various services
+## 2. Configure services

 ### Grafana

 Grafana has 3 roles by default: **Admin** , **Editor** and **Viewer**.
-To assign these roles to the different groups of LDAP users, you need to pass that in the configuration.
-Let's assume you have a group of developers in your LDAP server with the entry `cn=developers,ou=groups,dc=ldap,dc=cetic,dc=be` that you want to give the role of **Editor**.
-You can add these 3 lines of configuration under the default LDAP configuration that FADI already provides:
+To assign these roles to the different groups of LDAP users, we need to pass that information through the configuration.
+Let's assume we have a group of developers in the LDAP server with the entry `cn=developers,ou=groups,dc=ldap,dc=cetic,dc=be` that we want to give the role of **Editor**.
+We can add these 3 lines of configuration under the default LDAP configuration that FADI already provides:

 ```
 [[servers.group_mappings]]